UNM GPSA Grants & Scholarships

 - Graduate Scholarship Fund (GSF): In addition to our grants, each summer, fall, and spring semester we offer the Graduate Scholarship Fund (GSF) - a $1,000, need-based scholarship to help graduate students offset the cost of tuition, books, and fees.

 All GPSA grants and scholarships are read and scored by fellow graduate students.
 All enrolled, degree-seeking graduate students are eligible to become readers.
 For reading 16-19 grants, readers receive a $50 stipend.
-If you are interested in becoming a reader, please visit the grant reader page for more info about signing up.
-This is a great way to learn about our grants process, hone your own grant writing skills, and get involved with GPSA.
+If you are interested in becoming a reader, please visit the grant reader page for more information about signing up.
+This is a great way to learn about our grants process, hone your grant writing skills, and get involved with the GPSA.